 Strategy Communication Tips

-These strategy communication tips are based on our organizational alignment research which found strategic clarity accounts for 31% of the difference between high and low performing companies in terms of revenue growth, profitability, leadership effectiveness, customer loyalty, and employee engagement.
+- Effective communication requires clarity.
+Organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing companies in terms of revenue growth, profitability, leadership effectiveness, customer loyalty, and employee engagement.

 The Responsibility of Leaders

-It is up to company leaders to ruthlessly clarify and effectively articulate the organization’s business strategy –
+It is up to company leaders to ruthlessly clarify and effectively articulate the organization’s business strategy across three areas:

 You will know when your strategy has been effectively communicated when it is: